-We recently suggested some used hybrid-electric vehicles to avoid on the used-car lot--and now we turn to electric cars.
+We recently suggested some used hybrid-electric vehicles to avoid on the used-car lot.

-Here are four vehicles we suggest you think long and hard before buying, no matter how attractive their prices.
+Here are four plug-in vehicles we suggest you think long and hard before buying, no matter how attractive their prices.

-The company's Sino-American stew started life as an adaptation of a Mitsubishi-derived Chinese-market Hafei Saibao, with lithium-ion cells from China assembled into a battery pack and inserted along with the traction motor into the rolling “glider” in a small California factory.
+The Coda company fitted lithium-ion cells from China into a battery pack, and inserted it along with the traction motor, into the rolling “glider” in a small California factory.

 The car might have had a chance if it came to market in 2010 (the original plan) before the Nissan Leaf and Chevy Volt launched.

 While it appeared to have a real-world range of close to 100 miles, it was so riddled with detail deficiencies that not only was it not ready for prime time, it was genuinely irritating to drive.

 If you ever see one on a used-car lot, be aware that parts and service may be a challenge.

-2012 Fisker Karma in Costco parking lot, Santa Monica, California [photo: Chris Williams]Enlarge Photo
+2012 Fisker Karma in Costco parking lot, Santa Monica, California [photo: Chris Williams]

 We have to admit, Fisker's only production car is one striking design.
 And many of the 2,000 or so Karma owners love their cars.